wtlnetwork/muon/README.md

 **List of Options Include:**

-* Host random password generation
+* Random host password generation
 * Option to change hostname for the Steam Deck
 * Option for credentials being remembered for trusted devices